 We associate these verses with the Christmas story at least because John the Baptist claimed to be the “voice of him that crieth in the wilderness,” words quoted in the tenor recitative.
 The coming of the babe of Bethlehem is, in fact, the second fulfillment of this prophecy.
+We need to look at the other two.

 The first fulfillment of the prophecy